hetzge/eclipse-flix/README.md

 # Eclipse Flix Language Support

-This project provides an plugin for the Eclipse IDE that provides language support for the [Flix programming language](https://flix.dev).
+This project implements a plugin for the Eclipse IDE that provides support for the [Flix programming language](https://flix.dev).

 ## Build